BrownCSCI1230/grading_env/README.md

  * `projects_2d_min`
  * `projects_2d_max`

-You may have noticed that the Ray and Realtime projects are not available.
+You may have noticed that the Ray and Realtime project demos are not available.
 TA demos of those projects will be available when they come out!

 ## Convenience Scripts
-I've added 2 convenience python scripts `build.py` and `run.py` that should abstract away all of the explicit docker commands below.
+Included are two convenience python scripts `build.py` and `run.py` that should abstract away all of the explicit docker commands below.
 If these scripts fail for some reason, try running the actual docker command printed out.
 All Ray projects will require manual docker input, see below.

 Example usage is shown below
 ```